alpha123/yu/STATUS.md

 - Interned, immutable byte buffers
 - Unicode-correct String implementation
 - Miscellaneous type-safe efficient data structures
+- Lexer

 In-progress
 -----------
-- Tuning GC
-- Lexer
+- Parser (there's very little syntax, but there are a few things such as stack effect and word definitions).

 Unimplemented
 -------------